JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 3.md

     sudo service monit restart

 That simple script will monitor your `apache` service on the localhost address of `127.0.0.1` running on port `80`.
-If it fails with a timeout after 15 seconds, it will automatically restart the `apache` service & alert you about the outage via e-mail.
+If it fails with a timeout after 15 seconds, it will automatically restart the `apache` service and alert you about the outage via e-mail.
 To me this is an invaluable tool to help keep a server up and running.

 You can also add a server load average check to the mix like so: